Memory management options

 Configure external memory

-To replace the default Langflow SQLite database with another database, modify the LANGFLOW_DATABASE_URL
+To replace the default Langflow SQLite database with another database, set the LANGFLOW_DATABASE_URL

-environment variable, and then start Langflow with your .env
+environment variable to your database URL, and then start Langflow with your .env

 _10LANGFLOW_DATABASE_URL=postgresql://user:password@localhost:5432/langflow

-: Maximum number of database connections to keep in the pool.
-Default: 20 connections.max_overflow
+: The base number of connections to keep open in the connection pool.
+Default: 20.max_overflow

-: Maximum number of connections that can be created beyond the pool_size.
-Default: 30 connections.pool_timeout
+: Maximum number of connections that can be created in excess ofpool_size

-: Number of seconds to wait before timing out on getting a connection from the pool.
-Default: 30 seconds.pool_pre_ping
+: Number of seconds to wait for a connection from the pool before timing out.
+Default: 30.pool_pre_ping

 : Iftrue